cakephp/docs/en/intro/conventions.rst

 Controller Conventions
 ======================

-Controller class names are plural, CamelCased, and end in ``Controller``.
+Controller class names are plural, PascalCased, and end in ``Controller``.
 ``UsersController`` and ``ArticleCategoriesController`` are both examples of conventional controller names.